stfc/PSyclone/doc/developer_guide/psy_data.rst

 ++++++++++++++++++++++++
 .. method:: PREFIX_PSyDataStart()

-   Currently only implemented in the NVIDIA profiling wrapper.
+   Currently not implemented in the kernel extraction wrapper.

    Starts or enables the PSyData library so that subsequent calls to the API cause data to be output.
 For instance, if we have a time-stepping